-What is LSD and is it Addictive?
+What is LSD, and is it Addictive?

-However, LSD can also lead to an unpleasant, even terrifying, experience referred to as a “bad trip”.
+However, LSD can also lead to an unpleasant, even terrifying, experience called a “bad trip.”
 Beyond causing a mind-altering experience, LSD is known to increase the user’s heart rate, blood pressure, and body temperature, along with causing distortions in the person’s perception of time and sensory perception (especially sight and auditory perceptions).
-This could even open up the user to “seeing” sounds and “hearing” colors.
-Essentially, LSD creates a dissociation and detachment from reality though changing the way that the brain perceives external circumstances.
+This could even open the user to “seeing” sounds and “hearing” colors.
+Essentially, LSD creates a dissociation and detachment from reality, changing how the brain perceives external circumstances.

-Synthetically made, LSD is an illegal drug in which there are no legal, accepted medical uses for in the United States.
-Because LSD is illegal and classified as a Schedule 1 Drug by the Drug Enforcement Agency (DEA), LSD has an extremely high risk of abuse.
-As such, when a user takes LSD repeatedly, the person abusing the drug can develop a tolerance for the drug, requiring them to take higher doses in order to achieve a desired effect.
-Although LSD is not technically considered to be an addictive drug, as it is less common to create a physical dependence or cause someone to engage in compulsive, drug-seeking behavior, it does cause many long-term side-effects if abused regularly.
+LSD is an illegal drug for which there are no legal, accepted medical uses in the United States.
+Because LSD is illegal and classified as a Schedule 1 drug by the Drug Enforcement Agency (DEA), LSD has an extremely high risk of abuse.
+As such, when a user takes LSD repeatedly, the person abusing the drug can develop a tolerance for it, requiring them to take higher doses to achieve the desired effect.
+Although LSD is not technically considered an addictive drug, as it is less common to create a physical dependence or cause someone to engage in compulsive, drug-seeking behavior, it does cause many long-term side effects if abused regularly.

 Side Effects of the Addictive Drug LSD

-Because LSD causes changes in perception, individuals who take LSD may experience the inability to make good decisions and control motor functions or may suffer from poor judgement and impulse control.
-As such, an overdose from LSD may cause psychological problems that could cause general life-threatening issues that could be a danger to themselves or others when under the influence.
-Some additional side-effects from LSD overdose include:
+LSD causes changes in perception, so individuals who take LSD may be unable to make good decisions and control motor functions.
+They may also suffer from poor judgment and impulse control.
+As such, an overdose on LSD may cause psychological problems that could cause general life-threatening issues that could be a danger to themselves or others when under the influence.

 - Mood swings